xitop/edzed/docs/sblocks.rst

     In this mode the task processing the previous event will be awaited before the next one is started.
-All events are enqueued and processed one by one in order they have arrived.
+All events are enqueued and processed one by one in order of arrival.
 This may introduce delays.
 Make sure the coroutine can keep up with the rate of incoming events.

   - mode='start' or 's' (**s**\tart immediately)